Braniff International Airways: Howard Putnam becomes president

 In fall 1981, Braniff Chairman John Casey was told by the Braniff board that a new president needed to be found to try to curb Braniff's mounting losses.
 Casey met with Southwest Airlines President Howard A. Putnam and offered him the Braniff executive position.
 Putnam accepted the offer, but he required that his own financial manager from Southwest Airlines, Philip Guthrie, be allowed to follow him to Braniff.

 Howard Putnam implemented a one-fare-structure plan called the Texas Class Campaign.
-Texas Class created a one-fare, one-service airline domestically and removed First Class from all Braniff aircraft.
-Only flights to South America, London and Hawaii offered full First Class services.
+Texas Class created a one-fare, one-service airline domestically and removed first class from all Braniff aircraft.
+Only flights to South America, London, and Hawaii offered full first-class services.
 In the program's first month in operation, December 1981, Braniff's revenues dropped from slightly over US$100 million per month to US$80 million.
 Braniff no longer had the revenue structure to maintain its cash requirements.
 In January 1982, Braniff recorded its first negative cash flow.
-Competition throughout the Braniff system, and increased service at Dallas-Ft.
-Worth International Airport by American Airlines and Delta Air Lines, both of which operated hubs at DFW, caused further erosion in revenue.
+Competition throughout the Braniff system, and increased service at DFW International Airport by American Airlines and Delta Air Lines, both of which operated hubs at DFW, caused further erosion in revenue.